aterentiev/EEPROM2/README.md

 Extended Arduino EEPROM library with array functions

 This library is fully compatible with the standard EEPROM library delivered with Arduino.
-Just replace #include <EEPROM.h> with #include <EEPROM2.h>
+Just replace #include &lt;EEPROM.h&gt; with #include &lt;EEPROM2.h&gt;

 Following functions are added: